juju/docs/README.md

 If you would like more details on Git aliases, You can find out more information here: [How to add Git aliases](https://git.wiki.kernel.org/index.php/Aliases>)

-Below are a few helpful aliases we'll refer to in other parts of the documentation to make working with the Juju Docs easier.
+Below are a few helpful aliases that have been suggested:

     # Bring down the pull request number from the remote specified.
     # Note, the remote that the pull request is merging into may not be your